killerdolp/2D-report-ALGO/2D Report.md

 	- Bronze tier users would be promoted to Silver upon obtaining 1000 points.
 	- Users would not be able to demote from Bronze to Silver.
 - **Silver to Gold**
-	- Silver tier users in the top 20% of the weekly leader board would be promoted to Gold.
+	- Silver tier users in the top 20% of the weekly leader board of silver would be promoted to Gold.
 - **Gold to Platinum**
-	- Gold tier users in the top 10% of the weekly leader board would be promoted to Platinum.
+	- Gold tier users in the top 10% of the weekly leader board of gold would be promoted to Platinum.

 #### Demotion Rules
 To ensure user engagement and competitive fairness, Gold and Platinum players have to maintain their rankings.
-- If a **Gold** user is in the bottom 20%, the user will be demoted to Silver
+- If a **Gold** user is in the bottom 20% of gold, the user will be demoted to Silver
-- If a **Platinum** user is in the bottom 10%, the user will be demoted to Gold.
+- If a **Platinum** user is in the bottom 10% of platinum, the user will be demoted to Gold.

 A **Silver** user is not able to be demoted to Bronze.
 This allows the user to have a sense of accomplishment reinforcing a positive user experience.
 Furthermore, by preventing the demotion to bronze, it ensures motivation for those users who had a temporary decline in activity for the week.